opeolluwa/backend-for-humans/src/module_5/scripts/making-script-executable.md

 # Making script executable

 Earlier in this module, you wrote the first script, and executed directly in the terminal using the `sh <file_name>` commanand.
-It becomes tedious to do this repeatedly and that leads us to **making your script executable**.
+It becomes tedious to do this repeatedly and that leads us to **making your script an executable**.

 This is done by adding the `chmod u+x <file_name>` command to the script.